-As a downstream company, the Company does not generally have a direct relationship with 3TG smelters and refiners.
-Consequently, we engage with other companies through trade associations and industry initiatives, such as the Electronics Industry Citizenship Coalition-Global e-Sustainability Initiative's ("EICC-GeSI") Conflict-Free Sourcing Initiative ("CFSI"), to improve transparency with respect to smelters and other upstream participants in the Conflict Minerals supply chain.
+As a downstream company, the Company does not generally have a direct relationship with mines from which mineral ores are extracted, or with 3TG smelters and refiners or other upstream participants.
+Consequently, we have engaged with other companies through trade associations and industry initiatives, such as the Responsible Business Alliance-Global e-Sustainability Initiative's ("RBA-GeSI") Responsible Minerals Initiative ("RMI") (formerly the Conflict-Free Sourcing Initiative), to improve transparency with respect to smelters and other upstream participants in the Conflict Minerals supply chain.